 CodeSpark

-CodeSpark is designed for young students, use interactive games and puzzles to instruct the basic principles of programming without the need of written language.
+CodeSpark is designed for young students, who use interactive games and puzzles to instruct the basic principles of programming without the need for written language.
 PyAdventures primarily aims to captivate users by incorporating games and puzzles, while simultaneously emphasising the importance of Python syntax and principles.
 It specifically targets learners who are prepared to delve into coding using text-based methods.
-PyAdventures provides a rich narrative experience that attracts users who are not only interested in playing, but also in fully engaging themselves in an educational adventure that closely resembles the path of a programmer.
+PyAdventures provides a rich narrative experience that attracts users who are not only interested in playing but also in fully engaging themselves in an educational adventure that closely resembles the path of a programmer.

 CodeMonkey

 CodeMonkey instructs programming by presenting a sequence of interactive tasks that systematically escalate in difficulty.
 Like PyAdventures, it prioritises actual coding rather than block-based programming.
-PyAdventures stands out because to its customisable learning routes, which change the difficulty and material based on the learner's success.
+PyAdventures stands out because of its customisable learning routes, which change the difficulty and material based on the learner's success.
 This feature greatly boosts personalised learning experiences.
 Furthermore, PyAdventures' focus on gaming centred on storytelling and its marketplace for educational materials provides a distinct combination of motivational and engaging tactics.

 Methodology